Feature #1050

 Personally I use Bromite but since it's outdated - I would try this browser if only it uses Chrome engine not webview.

-Updated by divest os 12 months ago
+Updated by divest os over 1 year ago

 And that page ranked FOSS browser higher than Privacy browser